Inspired-by-Boredom/vintage-cli/README.md

 ## Usage ##

-Run `vintage-cli -v` or `vintage-cli --version` to display current version of vintage-cli and vintage-frontend.
+Run `vintage -v` or `vintage --version` to display current version of vintage-cli and vintage-frontend.

-Also, you can run `vintage-cli -h` or `vintage-cli --help` to get information about available commands and flags.
+Also, you can run `vintage -h` or `vintage --help` to get information about available commands and flags.

 ## Commands ##

-Execute command: `vintage-cli <command> <flags>`
+Execute command: `vintage <command> <flags>`

 #### Available commands ####